VWIL0016/Y1_ENG1013_TeamProject/README.md

 2. Download + Install [Git](https://git-scm.com/install/)
 3. Download + Install [GitHub Desktop](https://desktop.github.com/download)
 4. Create a GitHub Account (on [github.com](github.com))
+5. Email [Vivek Wilson](mailto:vwil0016@student.monash.edu) for access to the assignment

 **ALTERNATIVELY:** Download + Install [GitHub Desktop](https://desktop.github.com/download) and follow the instructions (it will tell you to get Git and a GitHub Account).
-You will still need VSCode as a code editor.
+You will still need VSCode as a code editor and to email [Vivek Wilson](mailto:vwil0016@student.monash.edu).

 ## HOW TO CODE ON THIS REPOSITORY
 1. Open Github Desktop